Analysis | Abortion Pill Ruling Means More Painful, Later Terminations

 But there are now fewer clinics to provide those services; the number of clinics in the US has fallen 35% in the last 10 years.
 Following the Supreme Court’s decision to overturn Roe v.
 Wade last summer, the average American’s distance to a clinic increased by 275 miles.

-Although some states — Washington, Massachusetts and California — have announced attempts to stockpile mifepristone, and women’s rights groups have argued that the FDA could use its enforcement discretion to allow the drug to be prescribed as it was before these rulings, it isn’t clear how many doctors or pharmacists would do so.
+Although some states including Washington, Massachusetts and California have announced attempts to stockpile abortion medications, and women’s rights groups have argued that the FDA could use its enforcement discretion to allow mifepristone to be prescribed as it was before these rulings, it isn’t clear how many doctors or pharmacists would do so.
 Up to this point, health-care providers have followed the FDA’s guidelines for dispensing the drug, even though many consider those rules to be needlessly strict based on the pill’s decades of safe use.

 Every time the government makes early abortion harder to get, it pushes some women to get later abortions.
 While 93% of abortions take place in the first trimester (before 13 weeks of pregnancy), women sometimes seek abortions later.